Bettsongy/PickMyClass.Github.io/tutorials.md

 #### Course Stats

-- The Course Stats displays various interesting visualizations to inform the user the overall performance of the course based on student's reviews
+- The Course Stats displays various interesting visualizations to inform you the overall performance of the course based on student's reviews
  <div align="center"><img src="https://user-images.githubusercontent.com/33532467/164292295-c1fbaa0a-4b5b-4569-b6e5-8e28ad2d7fa0.png"></div>

 #### Course Reviews

-- The Course Reviews shows all the past reviews as well as the option for the user to write a review
+- The Course Reviews shows all the past reviews as well as the option for you to write a review
  <div align="center"><img src="https://user-images.githubusercontent.com/33532467/164292431-82a7bbe9-e795-45f7-bef9-e128d719203f.png"></div>

 #### Course Registration

-- The Course Registration checks if the user can register for the course
+- The Course Registration checks if you can register for the course
-- If the conditions are matched, the user can register various sections of the course currently offered
+- If the conditions are matched, you can register various sections of the course currently offered

  <div align="center"><img src="https://user-images.githubusercontent.com/33532467/164292615-a31ee439-aaba-4619-86b2-dc1ccc102f0f.png"></div>